 + “God didn’t remove the red sea, He parted it.
 Likewise, if God doesn’t remove your problems, He’ll make a way to get through them.” — Set Apart for Christ

 + “I glanced up at the hand-lettered sign that hangs next to the kitchen table: “As for me and my household, we will serve the LORD” (Joshua 24:15).
-No longer was this a cute saying on a piece of home decor.
+No longer was this a cute saying on a piece of catholic home decor.
 This was the invitation.
 And this became the battle cry of my heart.

 “This is a lifelong decision, and we must die to ourselves every single day.
 Where is the line in the sand in your life?
 How is the Lord calling you to a more radical discipleship?
 Each morning meets us with the call: “Decide today whom you will serve” (Joshua 24:15).
 With the grace of Jesus, may our every response be, “Master, to whom shall we go?
 You have the words of eternal life” (Matthew 6:68).
 To whom shall you go, sister?
 Ponder this today.” — Olivia Spears